 Klinefelter syndrome

-The Klinefelter syndrome (KS) is a chromosomal anomaly which in most cases is characterised by 47 chromosomes instead of the usual 46.
+Klinefelter syndrome (KS) is a sex chromosomal anomaly, which in most cases is characterized by 47 chromosomes instead of the usual 46.

-• the kidneys can be symmetrically enlarged with small 1 - 8 mm cysts
+• the kidneys may be symmetrically enlarged with small 1-8 mm cysts

 • sparse facial and axillary hair